Sandy Hook Unit of Gateway National Recreation Area, Monmouth County

 Island Beach State Park, Ocean County

 Island Beach State Park is a favorite among saltwater anglers, especially those interested in striped bass and bluefish.
-Summer flounder and weakfish are also reeled in frequently from the surf.
+Flounder and weakfish are also reeled in frequently from the surf.
 This barrier island features close to ten miles of sandy beach and recreation along Barnegat Bay.
 Since 1991, the park has hosted the annual Governors Surf Fishing Tournament to catch the largest fish of any species.
 Insider tip: in season, fishing for tautog along the north jetty of Barnegat Inlet can be very rewarding.

 Point Pleasant Beach, Ocean County